nystudio107/craft-imageoptimize/docs/docs/using.md

 This lets you give the browser hints to [preload image srcsets](https://web.dev/articles/preload-responsive-images#imagesrcset_and_imagesizes) to ensure the important images like above the fold hero images are loaded as quickly as possible.

-You'd want these `<link rel="preload">` tags to be rendered somewhere high up in your HTML `<head>` so the browser can start prefetching them ASAP.
+You’d want these `<link rel="preload">` tags to be rendered somewhere high up in your HTML `<head>` so the browser can start prefetching them ASAP.
 In its simplest form, it looks like this:

 ```twig
     {% set asset = entry.myAssetField.one() %}